psykter/psykter/README.md

 </div>

-- :telescope: Today I am Student at Codeup Academy honing and mastering full-stack web development and once I have completed this awesome course I will be emersed in the realm of cybernetics toying with the next captivating utility...
-And there are many undiscovered.
+- :telescope: Today, I am a student at Codeup Academy, dedicated to honing and mastering full-stack web development.
+Upon completion of this exciting course, I look forward to immersing myself in the realm of cybernetics, exploring the next captivating utility.
+The possibilities are abundant and yet undiscovered.
 Thus proclaims I, a student of == for life, where the distinction between 'of' and 'for' is but a whimsical nuance in my perpetual quest for wisdom./?

 - :seedling: Exploring Technical Content Writing for API tools, libraries and frameworks.
 Such tools will expidite a more concise and optimized code.